Science & Technology

 EXTREME ELEVATORS, SKY IS THE LIMIT 48’

-The elevator is an invisible means of transportation and yet the most used worldwide.
-Every day, more than a billion human beings take them.
+The elevator is an invisible means of transportation, yet it is the most used worldwide.
+More than a billion human beings take them every day.

 When we enter an elevator, we are far from imagining all the innovations it has benefited from over the past decades.